Dramatic Rescue: Baby Orphan Manatee Saved by RAREC, a Non-Profit on the GivingWay Platform

 The call came from Regionales de la Producción (DIREPRO), a government body that supports environmental preservation and sustainability.
-Members of DIREPRO had boarded a boat to check if the owners were complying with regulations.
-Instead, they found a sight of horror: a vulnerable, wounded baby manatee in a small freezer box.
-The orphaned baby manatee had been poached – taken from her natural habitat to be held in hostile conditions and eventually sold as food.
+Members of DIREPRO had boarded a boat to ensure that the owners were complying with all regulations.

 Known by many as the “capital of the Peruvian Amazon”, the city of Iquitos is a hive of bustling activity.
 Yet drive a few miles South and you’ll find a completely different landscape filled with forests, wildlife, and rivers.

 RAREC (a Peruvian NGO), or Rainforest Awareness Rescue and Education Center, is located in the heart of this beautiful area.
 Just one hour from the city, RAREC is full of the flora and fauna populating the Amazon.

 Founded by John Garnica, RAREC is dedicated to rescuing, rehabilitating, and releasing all types of animals in the Peruvian Amazon, including manatees, monkeys, tapirs, butterflies and other wildlife.
 It also provides and supports research and local education, which are integral to conservation efforts in the area.